CD3/run-if/README.md

-# `run-if` - conditionally run command if targets don't exist or dependencies have changed.
+# `run-if` - conditionally execute command if targets don't exist or dependencies have changed.

-This is a simple python script that basically does what `checkexec` (https://github.com/kurtbuilds/checkexec) does, but it uses a hash of the contents of the dependencies to decide if the command should be run (similar to [doit](https://pydoit.org/)).
-It also supports directories as dependencies and multiple targets.
+This is a simple but powerful tool for conditionally executing command similar to `checkexec` (https://github.com/kurtbuilds/checkexec), but it uses a hash of the contents of the dependencies to detect when a dependency has actually changed (similar to [doit](https://pydoit.org/)).
+It also supports directories as dependencies, multiple targets, and sentinal files.
 As with `checkexec`, it pairs well with `just` (https://github.com/casey/just).
 For me, using `run-it` with `just` is simpler than `doit` and more powerful than using `checkexec` with `just`.